kofno/kofno.github.com/_posts/2011-06-05-actors-in-ruby-rubinius.md

 ---
 layout: default
-title: "Actors in Ruby: Rubinius"
+title: "Basics of Actors (using Rubinius)"
 ---

 {{ page.title }}